 To recap: Your self-esteem is boosted when you choose larger goals like running a marathon, but ordinary tasks such as following through on smaller goals/commitments such as completing tasks around your home, is important for your self-esteem as well.

-In Part 2 of How to Boost Your Self-Esteem (coming soon!), you'll learn even more tips to help you gain more self-esteem, self-worth, and self-confidence.
+In Part 2 of How to Boost Your Self-Esteem, learn even more tips to help you gain self-esteem, self-worth, and self-confidence.
 Whenever you're ready, here are 4 ways I can help you take your life from ordinary to extraordinary; mundane to magnificent!

 1. Online Courses These courses are full of practical tips and tools you won't find anywhere else.
 Click here